 A man ahead of his time, da Vinci appeared to prophesy the future with his sketches of machines resembling a bicycle and a helicopter.
 Perhaps his most well-known “invention” is a “flying machine,” which is based on the physiology of a bat.

-When and Where Was da Vinci Born?
+Where Was da Vinci Born?

 Leonardo da Vinci was born on April 15, 1452, in a farmhouse nestled amid the undulating hills of Tuscany outside the village of Anchiano, in present-day Italy.